rjanapa/rjanapa/Instagram.md

 Instagram users can choose to share information either publicly or privately. <br>
 Anything shared publicly can be seen by any other user, whereas privately shared content can only be accessed by the specified set of people. <br>
 Instagram also enables its users to share through many other social networking platforms such as Facebook <br>
-Design a simpler version of Instagram for this design problem, where a user can share photos and follow other users. <br>
+A user can follow other users. <br>
 The ‘News Feed’ for each user will consist of top photos of all the people the user follows<br>

 <b>Step 1: Functional Requirements, Non-Functional Requirements, Extended Requirements, Design Constraints</b><br>